rcdosado/Steps/Javascript/basic-html5-template-normalized.md

 	</html>
   ```

-4. the code above is just an example, script and link, tags must be filled with valid links.
+4. Build upon the code, you may now add modules and stuff (the code above is just an example, script and link, tags must be filled with valid links)